Virtual data room setup checklist hero.

 How do I know which investors are most interested?

-What's the difference between a data room for investors and a pitch deck?
+What's the difference between a data room and a pitch deck?

-A pitch deck is a presentation you use to introduce your company and make the case for investing.
+A pitch deck is a presentation you use to introduce your company and make the case.
 A data room is where you put the supporting evidence - financial statements, legal documents, cap table, customer data - that backs up what the pitch deck claims.
 You share the deck first; the data room comes when someone wants to go deeper.

 Is there a free data room for startups?

-Ellty offers a free plan that includes document tracking, real-time analytics, and secure sharing links - which covers the basics for early investor outreach.
+Ellty offers a free plan that includes document tracking, real-time analytics, and secure sharing links - which covers the basics for early outreach.
 For a full due diligence data room with NDA gating, permissions, and watermarking, you'll need a paid plan.
-Most startups find the $149/month Data Room plan covers their fundraising needs.

 What is a data room index?

 A data room index is a document (usually a simple table) that lists every file in your data room, which folder it's in, and when it was last updated.
-It helps investors navigate the room and shows you're organized.
-Some investors request one at the start of due diligence.
+It helps visitors navigate the room and shows you're organized.

 Final thoughts

-A data room isn't just a document dump.
-It's a controlled, organized, trackable environment that makes due diligence faster, cleaner, and safer for everyone involved.
+A data room isn't just a place to dump documents.
+It's a controlled, organized, trackable environment that makes any sensitive transaction faster, cleaner, and safer for everyone involved - whether you're raising a round, closing an acquisition, delivering client work, or managing a property deal.

-The founders who close deals faster are usually the ones who were prepared before the deal started.
-That means having your documents ready, your structure clean, and your platform set up before an investor asks.
+The people who move through these processes smoothly are usually the ones who were prepared before anything started.
+That means having your documents ready, your folder structure clean, and your platform set up before anyone asks.

 If you're starting from scratch, use the checklist in this guide.
-Pick a platform that gives you visibility, not just storage.
-Stage your disclosures as the deal gets more serious.
-And keep your data room updated - a stale data room is almost as bad as no data room.
+Pick a platform that gives you visibility and control, not just storage.
+Share documents in stages as conversations get more serious.
+And keep your room updated, a stale data room creates almost as many questions as no data room at all.

 tick mark